- Toshendra Kumar Sharma

 Under the push supply chain, the logistics are driven by long-term projections of customer demand.
 For example, at the end of the summer season, clothing brands start to manufacture more warm clothes.
 This type of planning becomes valuable to companies as it helps them plan for events in the future and be prepared when winter comes.
 This gives the companies time to meet their needs and time to figure out other logistics like where to store the inventory.

 But instead of responding to actual demand, a push strategy relies on often wrong predictions.
-High variable expenses, divestments, discounting, missed sales, stock shortages, high levels of debt, and rescheduled production cycles are other drawbacks of this approach..
+Improved forecasting accuracy could help mitigate some challenges, but high variable expenses, divestments, discounting, missed sales, stock shortages, high levels of debt, and rescheduled production cycles remain significant drawbacks of this approach.

 Aspiring to Become a Certified Blockchain Developer?
 Enroll in Blockchain Developer Certification Now!